 Beverly Seckinger is Professor in the School of Theatre, Film & Television and former Interim Director (2008-2010) and Associate Director (2004-2008) of the School of Media Arts.
 She is a founding member of the UA Committee (now Institute) for Lesbian, Gay, Bisexual and Transgender Studies, and since 1993 has directed the annual Lesbian Looks Film Series.
 She is now in the process of establishing a Center for Documentary at the University of Arizona, and is co-director of the DocScapes screening series.

-Seckinger recently completed Hippie Family Values, a feature-length documentary about hippie elders and their legacy in the southwest.
-The project is supported by an Artist Project Grant from the Arizona Commission on the Arts and a Research Fellowship from the Hanson Film Institute, in addition to funds raised through an Indiegogo crowdfunding campaign.
-The film is distributed by New Day Films.
+Her new film Hippie Family Values, a feature-length documentary about hippie elders and their legacy in the southwest, will premiere at the Santa Fe Film Festival in February 2018.
+The project was supported by an Artist Project Grant from the Arizona Commission on the Arts and a Research Fellowship from the Hanson Film Institute, in addition to funds raised through an Indiegogo crowdfunding campaign.
+The film is distributed to the educational market by New Day Films.

 Seckinger’s previous films have been screened on PBS, at international festivals in the US, Europe, Canada, Australia and Latin America, and non-theatrically throughout the U.S. Her 2004 diary/documentary Laramie Inside Out, about the aftermath of Matthew Shepard's 1998 murder in her hometown community, had its U.S. broadcast premier on PBS in June 2007, and is distributed by New Day Films, Filmoption/Canada, and American Public Television.
 It has been screened at dozens of universities, conferences and community events across the country, and purchased for the permanent collections of nearly 400 colleges and universities.